sunxiayi/sunxiayi.github.io/_posts/CS/2020-10-12-type-deduction.md

 ### decltype

 It reminds me of `type()` in Python.
 At the end they do very similar things and in most cases do not give you surprises.
-One case it gives you surprise is when you pass a non-name lvalue(a named variable is the normal lvalue such as `a` in `int a = 0`), it will reports that type as `T&`.
+One case it gives you surprise is when you pass a lvalue more complicated than a name, it will reports that type as `T&`.
 For example,

 ```c++
 // decltype((x)) is int& rather than int, and x is a local variable! boom!